todd-skelton/chase-sets/domains/marketplace/docs/01-marketplace-scope-and-model.md

 - Matching and execution (price-time priority)
 - Order creation boundaries (what belongs here vs Orders/Payments/Fulfillment)

-Retail-friendly UI terminology is defined in `artifacts/02-domain-model-and-glossary.md`.
+Retail-friendly UI terminology is defined in `docs/domain/glossary.md`.

 This is requirements-only (no implementation).

 ---

-## Naming guidance (keep “Marketplace”)
+## Naming guidance (keep â€œMarketplaceâ€)

 Even as we add multiple sales channels, keep this bounded context named **Marketplace**: